 World Health Organization (WHO).
 WHO-UNICEF estimates of RCV1 coverage [Internet].
 Geneva: WHO; 2023 [cited 2 August 2024].
 Available from: https://immunizationdata.who.int/pages/coverage/rcv.html?CODE=AUT+BEL+BGR+CYP+HRV+CZE+DEU+DNK+EST+GRC+ESP+FIN+FRA+HUN+IRL+ITA+LVA+LUX+MLT+NLD+NOR+POL+PRT+ROU+SWE+SVK+SVN+ISL+LTU&YEAR=

 The European Surveillance System collects a ‘date used for statistics’, which is a date chosen by the country for reporting purposes.
 This date may indicate onset of disease, date of diagnosis, date of notification or date of laboratory confirmation, depending on reporting practices in the respective countries.
 All data presented in this report are based on the ‘date used for statistics’.
-In addition, when reporting data on measles, rubella and other vaccine-preventable diseases to TESSy, countries may update previously reported data.
+In addition, when reporting data on measles, rubella and other vaccine-preventable diseases to Epipulse Cases, countries may update previously reported data.
 This means that the date of retrieval can influence the data presented in this report, as later retrievals of data relating to the same period may result in slightly different numbers.
-The data for this report were retrieved on 26 September 2024.
+The data for this report were retrieved on 10 March 2025.

-In this report and in the ECDC Surveillance Atlas of Infectious Diseases[4], a Member State will be listed as having not reported data for a particular month if they do not have a reporting period in TESSy that covers the entire month.
+In this report and in the ECDC Surveillance Atlas of Infectious Diseases[4], interactive tool offering the possibility of downloading data, a Member State will be listed as having not reported data for a particular month if they do not have a reporting period in Epipulse Cases that covers the entire month.
 As such, if a Member State either reports no data for a month or some cases in a month but with an incomplete reporting period, the entire month is considered to have missing data.
-Similarly, if no cases occurred in a Member State in a given month this needs to be reported to TESSy in order for zero cases to be included in these surveillance outputs.
+Similarly, if no cases occurred in a Member State in a given month this needs to be reported to Epipulse Cases in order for zero cases to be included in these surveillance outputs.

 Cases classified as discarded were suspected cases where subsequent investigation revealed a negative laboratory test, or confirmation of an alternative aetiology, supported by epidemiological and/or virological evidence.